nasderidaq/spellingBee/README.md

 The code takes a fairly simple approach.
 It preprocesses the word list checking for validity (minimum length 4, max 7 unique letters, and optionally no 's'), and then scores the word.
 All words with the same set of unique letters are combined together into a single entry with their point values added together for easy lookup later.

-Since there is a restriction that the honeycomb letters must contain a pangram, the program them iterates over every pangram found in the preprocessing step (sets of 7 unique letters - of which there are 7986 total), and turns them into the 7 possible honeycombs (1 for each possible center letter).
-It then iterates through every combination of remaining unique letters (2^6, or 64 combinations), and simply adds up how many points were found for those sets of unique letters in the preprocessing step.
-The complete search takes 2-3 seconds.
+Since there is a restriction that the honeycomb letters must contain a pangram, the program them iterates over every pangram found in the preprocessing step (sets of 7 unique letters - of which there are 7986 total), and turns them into the 7 possible honeycombs (1 for each possible center letter). ~~It then iterates through every combination of remaining unique letters (2^6, or 64 combinations), and simply adds up how many points were found for those sets of unique letters in the preprocessing step.
+The complete search takes 2-3 seconds.~~

+An optimization has been applied where partial point lookups are cached for later, which results in a total speedup of 2x.
+The complete search over non-s words takes 1.5 seconds, and the complete search over all words takes 2.5 seconds.

 The solution "Raegint" makes quite a bit of sense.
 It allows for "ing" and "er" suffixes, as well as "re" prefixes.
 It is a bit interesting to me that the consonant "R" outperformed the vowels for the mandatory central spot, but I guess vowels are more likely to replace each other when forming words.
 (The next best is "Naegirt" for 3782 points, also a consonant from the same set of letters.)